andrewvallejo/only-devs/README.md

 **Learning goals**.
 Heroku, Express, and Cypress

-**Challenges:** In this project, we faced many challenges, the largest being deploying to Heroku.
-It wasn't difficult to teach ourselves how to make a postgreSQL database or an express api!
-But it, was very difficult to understand how to configure pool, which was an external library to speak between the postgres database and the express api we custom built.
-Configuration can be a nightmare, but i can also be a dream when you learn to ask for support from your teammates, cohortmates, and online developer community.
+**Challenges:** We faced a few challenges in this project.
+One of the largest was the learning curve with building a PostgreSQL database and deploying the backend to Heroku.
+It was also very difficult to understand how to configure pool, which was an external library to speak between the Postgres database and the express api we custom built.
+Configuration can be a nightmare, but it can also be a dream when you learn to ask for support from your teammates, cohortmates, and online developer community.
 I'm truly blessed to have learned this process of co-teaching and co-learning with my teammates to implement a new technology and app that can be used for studying by our cohortmates!

 <br>